Back to Blog

 Popl owns mindshare on the physical NFC side.
 If you've ever seen someone tap a black plastic card to a phone at a trade show, it was probably Popl.

 What it does well.
 The hardware story is unmatched.
 Popl ships well-designed cards, phone tags, and rings, all working seamlessly with the app.
-Pro+ custom lead-capture forms are excellent for events — qualified contact data, not just name and email.
+Pro+ custom lead-capture forms capture qualified data at events, not just name and email.
 5,000+ Zapier integrations.

 Verdict.
-If your team does event-floor lead capture and wants premium hardware, Popl is the right pick — eyes wide open about the recipient marketing flow.
+If your team does event-floor lead capture and wants premium hardware, Popl is the right pick — eyes open on the recipient marketing flow.
 For solo professionals, the cost-to-value math doesn't work.

 4. Wave Connect — Best for cost-conscious teams that still need compliance